 I enjoy CrossFit and Circus Arts.
 I am quite the homebody with my husband and fur babies.
 I also study Social Work part time at Grant MacEwan University!

 Asher is our Administrative Assistant, and also an Instructor with Aradia Fitness!
 You might get a chance to chat with her on the phone, or via e-mail!

-Lisa has been working at Aradia Fitness, teaching classes from Beginner to Advanced at our Kingsway location!
-She is very excited to be coming to the St. Albert studio.
+Lisa has been working at Aradia Fitness, teaching classes from Beginner to Expert!

 Lisa also works as a carpenter, goes to school, and is trained in Aerial Yoga Fitness as well!

 Morgan has been taking pole classes since 2016.
 She particularly loves how pole challenges her mentally and physically.

 Outside of Aradia, Morgan is an administrative assistant and a janitor.
 In her spare time she loves binge watching anything on Netflix with her two chihuahuas!